chicagolug/chicagolug-pelican/content/locations/psone.rst

 Chicago hackerspace and our primary location
 --------------------------------------------
-If we are having a regular, monthly meeting, chances are that it will be here.
+If we are having a regular monthly meeting, chances are that it will be here.

 .. image:: |filename|/images/base/psone.jpg
            :height: 375 px